 - Simple to use: Detailed diagramming options for fast, precise drawing.
 And since Lucidchart's symbols are based on the ISA S5 standards, your P&IDs will be welcome in any professional context.
 Engineers and technicians will appreciate Lucidchart's streamlined online P&ID software.
 Drag-and-drop simplicity, keyboard shortcuts, and interactive elements make Lucidchart the perfect P&ID creator.

 - Fully integrated: Diagramming can fit seamlessly into your current workflow.
-Since Lucidchart is integrated with Google Apps, Google Drive, JIRA, Atlassian, Jive, and other top productivity tools, all you need to do is plug and play.
+Since Lucidchart is integrated with G Suite, Google Drive, JIRA, Atlassian, Jive, and other top productivity tools, all you need to do is plug and play.

 - Enables collaboration: Standard download options—PNG, JPG, PDF, VDX—or save the diagram to a secure webpage.
 Your diagram can also be embedded on any HTML website.
 Our cloud-based tool allows collaborators to work together for detailed, accurate work.
 To save time and energy, Lucidchart allows you to sketch out diagram requirements early on.
 Use our real-time collaboration—including group chat and commenting—while working with clients, engineers, and designers.